BrianMinaya/AZ-104_Projects/README.md

         Implementing Azure Backup and Recovery Services.
         Managing access and security for Azure storage solutions.

-5. Azure Virtual Machines and Compute Management
+5. Azure Virtual Machines and Compute Management (Coming soon)

     Description: Covers the deployment, configuration, and management of Azure Virtual Machines and other compute resources.
     Key Learning Objectives: